World War I I Memorial, Washington D. C.

 - The memorial incorporates two engravings of "Kilroy was here", an image that speaks to the vicinity of American officers throughout WWII.

-How To Get To World War I I Memorial by Public Transport
+How To reach World War I I Memorial by Public Transport

 - Independence Avenues